sadiphil/LING-L545-GC/00_Corpus/README.md

 # it was being run on the whole corpus, more changes would need to be made.
 # For example, it is completely possible for an abbreviation like k.g. to end a sentence.
 In this
 # case, my current code would not be sufficient to account for this.
 For the held-out text, it seems
-# like the additions made did a nice job of segmenting the text in a way that I felt was the most
+# like the additions did a nice job of segmenting the text in a way that I felt was the most
 # logical.
+I do see 5 errors within the heldout text that appear to be issues of spaces or punctuation mid-word that are typos but cause a new line break.
+There's also the
+# occurance of <br> or .<br>.
+I believe it stands for <br>, but I am not sure why it is outputting this.